sensu/sensu-docs/content/sensu-enterprise/3.4/integrations/event_stream.md

 ring_buffer_size     |
 ---------------------|------
 description          | By default, the event stream integration uses a data stream buffer to protect Sensu Enterprise from reaching an out-of-memory state.
 The `ring_buffer_size` attribute sets the limit for writes to the buffer.
 In the event of a connection interruption, the buffer begins discarding older data once it reaches the limit.
 Once the connection is re-established, the event stream sends the remaining data in the buffer.
-To disable the buffer, set `ring_buffer_size` to `0`. required             | false type                 | Integer default              | `1000`
+To disable the buffer, set `ring_buffer_size` to `nil`. required             | false type                 | Integer default              | `1000`